paddymul/buckaroo/README.md

   * concat (concatenate multiple dataframes, with UI affordances to assure a similar shape)
   * join (join two dataframes on a key, with UI affordances)

-DCEF can only work on a single input dataframe shape at a time.
-Any newly created columns are visible on output, but not available for manipulation in the same DCEF Cell.
+Buckaroo can only work on a single input dataframe shape at a time.
+Any newly created columns are visible on output, but not available for manipulation in the same Buckaroo Cell.

 # Components